Through the Blue

 WHERE TO STAY WITH KIDS

 Life and habitation in Koufonisia center around its south eastern shores.
 If you don’t have a car, it’s a good idea to select accommodation in or near the Chora, using the bakery (and supermarket diagonally opposite) as a reference point.
 The nearby port beach is an impressive one, and likely the most beautiful port beach you will ever find.
-Protected from fierce meltimi winds that blow through the Cyclades in summer, it’s usually also the calmest beach on the island.
+Protected from fierce meltimi winds that blow across the Aegean in summer, it’s usually also the calmest beach on the island.

 Koufonisia Island